cmb84scd/cmb84scd/README.md

 #### Good team worker

 Being in Stock Control I worked in a small team but we had to work together as otherwise we wouldn't get everything done!
 I was my manager's right hand person for several years and quite often if my colleagues had a problem, they would come to me for help rather than my manager!
+Also, when at Makers and doing our final project, we had just 10 days to make a viable product.
+Working as team was one of the key elements to achieving this.

 #### Adaptable

 I'm very adaptable and during my time at Tesco, one minute I could be doing my work and the next having to help out on another department.
 After leaving Tesco, I did temp work and never knew from one week to the next what I'd be doing.

-### Website work

-As I previously mentioned, I used to look after 3 websites and these belonged to 3 different dance groups.
-In each case I took them over from someone else, so they were already established and I just had to keep them up to date.
-2 of the websites were originally in word and I redid both in HTML, though not at the same time!
-The third was redone by someone else and I learnt a lot from seeing their code, which helped me improve the ones I was working on.
-In redoing 2 of the websites I discovered just how much extra stuff Word adds to a document that isn't needed.
-I'd already stripped a load out of the first site I was redoing, when I saw what had been done on the third one and realised I could take out even more.
-So I went back to the first one and did just that!
-The two that I redid were just very basic HTML and CSS, which I learnt as I went along.

 ## Tech knowledge
-I have used the following tech, some of which I am more familiar with than others.
+I have used the following tech:
 <table>
   <thead>
     <tr>